ker0olos/might-cli/README.md

 ---

-Run `npx might -h` to see additional information about how to run specific tests and skip the rest, how to update failed tests, how to control the amount of parallel tests, and how to get a coverage report.
+Run `npx might -h` or `yarn might -h` to see additional information about how to run specific tests and skip the rest, how to update failed tests, how to control the amount of parallel tests, and how to get a coverage report.

 ---